-C. Playground/School Supervision Provisions
+Playground & School Supervision and Provisions

 Faculty and VIRTUS approved parent volunteers supervise students during recess.
 Parents should look towards faculty on duty for instructions and discipline.
-Best practices state those supervising spread out and do not cluster and converse while on duty.
+Best practices state those supervising spread out, do not cluster and converse while on duty, and are not on their cell phones while supervising.

-D. Supervision Responsibilities Before and After the Official School Day
+Supervision Responsibilities (Before and After the Official School Day)

 Students may enter the school building at 7:30 am.
 All students wait in the gym before school begins and are supervised by teachers.
 Students are dismissed at 2:50 pm and are expected to be picked up on time or registered for Cathedral Extended Day.
 Students are not permitted to wait in the school foyer.
+Students who return to the foyer at 3 pm will be billed a late pick-up fee of \$5.00 per minute through FACTS.

 Parents are required to follow the times stipulated when dropping off or picking up students.
-The school is not responsible for supervision of students before or after the times stated above.
-The school is not liable for any injuries or accidents which may occur before or after the times stated above.
+The school is not responsible for supervision of students before the drop-off time and after the pick-up time, as listed above.
+The school is not liable for any injuries or accidents which may occur before the drop-off time or after the pick-up time, as stated above.

 If the student is participating in a scheduled, supervised activity before or after the hours noted above, specific arrangements must be made for drop-off and/or pick-up at the designated times.
-If children are participating in before or after school care, parents must comply with the rules established by the program for drop-off and pick-up.
+If children are participating in after school care, parents must comply with the rules established by the program for drop-off and pick-up.